-Four days earlier, 42-year-old Colin Cowdrey was sitting at home in Kent looking forward to Christmas.
+Forty-two-year-old Colin Cowdrey was sitting at home in Kent looking forward to Christmas.
 But an injury crisis led to his being summoned to Australia to reinforce the beleaguered English tourists.
 He barely had time to get over jet lag before he was thrown in at the deep end in the second Test, in Perth, against a rampant Lillee and Thomson.
-Cowdrey made 22 and 41 and famously reduced Thomson to incredulous silence when he arrived at the wicket and politely introduced himself with a cheery: "Hello, I'm Colin Cowdrey, I don't believe we've met."
+Cowdrey made 22 and 41 and famously reduced Thomson to incredulous silence when he arrived at the wicket and politely introduced himself with a cheery "Hello, I'm Colin Cowdrey, I don't believe we've met."

 Sydney Barnes, considered by many to be the greatest bowler of the 20th century, took 5 for 65 on debut against Australia at the SCG.
 He took one more wicket in the second innings and England won by an innings and 124 runs in a match where three other visiting players made their debut: Charlie Blythe, Len Braund and John Gunn.

-England recovered from 2 for 4 and all that in Johannesburg with a rough, tough draw in the second Test in Port Elizabeth.
+England recovered from 2 for 4 and all that in Johannesburg with a rough, tough draw in the second Test, in Port Elizabeth.
 Nasser Hussain led from the front, pounding 82 - his first three scoring strokes were 4, 6 and 6 - and 70 not out.
-There were also tons for Mike Atherton and Lance Klusener (a mighty 174) in a match that ended tempestuously with four of England's six second-innings victims sawn off by poor decisions.
+There were also hundreds for Mike Atherton and Lance Klusener (a mighty 174) in a match that ended tempestuously, with four of England's six second-innings victims sawed off by poor decisions.

 A glorious performance from 19-year-old Doug Walters illuminated the drawn first Test between Australia and England in Brisbane.
 Playing in his first Test, Walters cracked a brilliant 155 in trying circumstances.
 That gave Australia the whip hand, but rain played its part and England got away comfortably enough with a draw.